iocentos/EyeDroid/README.md

 EyeDroid is a mobile Android platform eye tracking system designed to be used with a USB connected head mounted camera.
 EyeDroid receives video streaming from the user’s eye as input, process it and sends the resulting 2-axis coordinates to networked clients.
 Unlike other eye tracking systems which use a stationary processing server, EyeDroid performs all its processing workload in a mobile device and sends the resulting coordinates to a network client.
 For this reason, EyeDroid supports user's mobility when used along wearable and mobile devices.

-EyeDroid also provides alternative video streaming inputs, such as built-int smartphone front/back cameras.
+EyeDroid also provides alternative video streaming inputs, such as built-in smartphone front/back cameras.
 Because the Android platform does not provide support to connect an external USB camera, the OS needs to own root access to the phone and use customized camera video drivers.
 On EyeDroid, [open source third party drivers were used.] (http://brain.cc.kogakuin.ac.jp/research/usb-e.html)

 SOFTWARE ARCHITECTURE
 --------------

 The software architecture of the EyeDroid application is designed based on pipes and filters design pattern and implemented on top of the [Java Lightweight Processing Framework] (https://github.com/centosGit/JLPF).
-The main eye tracking algorithm is decomposed into steps (filters), grouped into three compistes and executed in parallel (a thread per composite).
+The main eye tracking algorithm is decomposed into steps (filters), grouped into three composites and executed in parallel (a thread per composite).

 <img src="Images/EyeDroid_SoftwareArchitecture.PNG?raw=true" height="300"/>